lethiandev/brickworld/README.md

-# Brickworld Game
+# Brickworld Game, The

-Multiplayer first person shooter game featuring building traps, fences, fortresses etc. with placing bricks.
+**!Under development, not even an alpha version released yet!**

-Under development, not even an alpha version released yet.
+Brickworld is a game about competing with other players over internet, building fortresses and defeating enemy fractions.
+As the toy soldier you have ability to build structures out of the plastic.
+This game is still under development and the gameplay systems may change in the future.

 ![Game Screenshot](media/screenshot.png)